google/data-layer-helper/README.md

 grunt
 ```

-The built version of be put in the `dist/` subdirectory, along with the minified copy.
+The built version will be in the `dist/` subdirectory, along with a minified copy.

 ## License